izzatrazab/boilerplate-laravel-snappy/README.md

 ## About
 Minimal Setup for barryvdh/laravel-snappy package.
 Please note that this boilerplate isn’t meant for production projects.
 It’s only a quick scaffold for creating PDF templates.
 I usually hand it to interns when I need some templates made.

+Bare in mind that designing templates are slightly different than designing website page.
+Therefore, I made some templates as example.

 ## Main Items
 1. Laravel Snappy PDF - generate pdf from blade
 2. Mailwind - convert tailwind classes to css styles